-Go see something special of Sucre; the Hat Factory and the Mercado Campesino, both visited by few tourists.
+Go and see the special Hat Factory and this local market, both of which are visited by very few tourists.

 You can see an enormous amount of footprints of dinosaurs here, right on the edge of the city.

-Do you like horseback riding?
-Then it’s a very nice experience to explore the surroundings of Sucre on horseback.
+Do you like horse riding?
+Then it's a great experience to explore Sucre's surroundings on horseback.